 Field Contact is one of the most useful iPhone apps available for law enforcement officers today.

-Field Contact allows officers to use their iPhone as pen and paper.
-They can conveniently store important data onto their phone such as names, dates, photographs and physical descriptions.
+Field Contact allows officers to use their iPhones as pen and paper.
+They can conveniently store important data onto their phones such as names, dates, photographs, and physical descriptions.
 No longer will officers have to scramble for their pen and pad of paper.